l3iodeez/Pagevault/README.md

-# CleverNote
+# PageVault

 ## Minimum Viable Product

-CleverNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-CleverNote allows users to:
+PageVault is a web application inspired by Evernote built using Ruby on Rails and React.js.
+PageVault allows users to:

 - [X] Create an account
 - [X] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [X] Create, read, edit, and delete notes
 - [ ] Organize notes within Notebooks
 - [ ] Tag notes with multiple tags and search notes by tag
 - [ ] Search through notes for blocks of text